The Tube Music Network

-History
+History and closure

 The Tube Music Network was founded by Les Garland.
 Raycom Media was an initial round investor in the company.
 Shane Coppola, formerly of Westwood One, became involved and brought in Pat LaPlatney to head the network in 2005.
 LaPlatney was frustrated by a difficult capital structure that made it hard to raise additional capital.
 He end up working six or eight months for no salary.
 LaPlatney quit by August 2007 to work for Raycom Media, which was an initial round investor.

 The Tube was initially available primarily in markets with stations operated by Raycom Media.
 In April 2005, Raycom was testing the network on station WFLX-TV, a Fox affiliate, for three weeks.
 Raycom then announced on April 25, 2005, it was the launch station group for The Tube affiliating 29 stations.
 Raycom launched the network in June 2005 on 30 stations with Cleveland being the largest market.

 According to a March 2006 article in The New York Times, Tribune Broadcasting announced that it would start carrying The Tube on its stations that summer.
 However, it had already begun to be carried on digital subchannels of Tribune-owned stations in New York City, Los Angeles, Chicago, and Philadelphia.
 The network was also carried on WLVI in Boston, which was sold by Tribune to Sunbeam Television in late December 2006.

-Equity Broadcasting Corporation distributed the network's programming free-to-air on Galaxy 10R Ku-band satellite for carriage by some of the individual low-power televisions that it owned in different U.S. cities.
+Equity Broadcasting Corporation distributed the network's programming free-to-air on Galaxy 10R Ku-band satellite for carriage by some of the individual low-power televisions that it owned in diverse U.S. cities.

 Sinclair Broadcast Group would sign an affiliation agreement to carry The Tube as well.
 That relationship ended on January 1, 2007, in a dispute of contractual issues.

 The FCC ruled that in addition to the main analog channels, each digital subchannel would also be required to run the government-mandated three hours of educational and informational programming per week, as well as any Emergency Alert System tests and bulletins.
 The Tube would air the animal-focused music program Wildlife Jams to meet the E/I requirements.
 The rules would later be changed, requiring the main channel to air more E/I programming in relation to how many subchannels that the station operated and how much "free programming" they offered.